Salad-man3/T-_Project/README.md

 ### Usage
 - Access the application at `http://localhost:8000`
 - Access the api documentation by downloading the postman collection and environment files from the repository.
-- Run the seeder to populate the database with data:
+- Run the seeder to populate the database with fake data:
    ```sh
    php artisan db:seed
    ```